 This post may contain affiliate links meaning I might earn a small commission if you click on the link to make a purchase but it doesn’t cost you anything.
 Thanks for your support!

-I was active on Facebook so that I could promote my blog, get my questions answered, and discover new blogs.
-One day, one particular sharing thread caught my eye.
-Someone asked, ‘what is one thing you would tell yourself in high school?’
+One sharing thread caught my eye when someone asked, ‘what is one thing you would tell yourself in high school?’

-I couldn’t answer the question immediately and it got me thinking.
-This is a good blog post idea!
-There are so many things I would have told my younger self.
+This question got me thinking and I realized there are so many things I would have told my younger self.

 This Too Shall Pass